The First Time the Beach Boys Fired Brian Wilson

-Last month, we watched the happy vibes surrounding the Beach Boys‘ 50th anniversary tour evaporate amidst reports that Mike Love had dismissed Brian Wilson and Al Jardine from the lineup.
-Of course, this isn’t the first time Wilson and Jardine have been fired from the band; in fact, Wilson was shown the door 30 years ago today (Nov.
-5).
+In 2012, the happy vibes surrounding the Beach Boys' 50th anniversary tour evaporated following reports that Mike Love had dismissed Brian Wilson and Al Jardine from the lineup.
+But this wasn't the first time Wilson and Jardine have been fired from the band: On Nov.
+5, 1982, Wilson was shown the door.

 The early '80s weren't exactly a sunny time for the Beach Boys, to put it mildly.
 Following a brief chart revival in the '70s, their relentlessly sunny harmonies had fallen out of favor on the pop charts.
 While 1976's 15 Big Ones broke Billboard's Top 10, its successors found the Boys in the grip of a harsh commercial decline, with 1978's M.I.U.
 Album and 1979's L.A.
 (Light Album) faring particularly miserably.